-According to NICE, evidence regarding automated percutaneous mechanical lumbar discectomy does not show any major safety concerns at this time.
-Evidence of efficacy is limited and "based on uncontrolled case series of heterogeneous groups of patients, but evidence from small randomized controlled trials shows conflicting results."
-Special arrangements should be used for consent and audit or research due to the incertitude regarding the efficacy of this procedure.
+CurrentAccording to NICE, evidence suggests that there are no major safety concerns associated withregarding automated percutaneous mechanical lumbar discectomy.
+There is limited evidence does not show any major safety concerns at this time.
+Evidence of efficacy is limited and based on uncontrolled case series of heterogeneous groups of patients, but evidence from small randomized controlled trials shows conflicting results.
+In view of the uncertainties about the efficacy of the procedure, it should not be used without special.
+Special arrangements should be used for consent and for audit or research due to the incertitude regarding the efficacy of this procedure.